 An increase in ethnic diversity will increase the company’s revenues by 15% – this is just one of the reasons why diversity and inclusion need to be at the heart of business environments.

-We spoke to Alisa Harewood, Director, We-r-One Diversity Management Consultancy, Caroline Codsi, Founder & Chief Equality Officer, Women in Governance, Thana’a Al Khasawneh, Business and Professional Women Association Executive Director and Gender diversity and women inclusion expert, and our own Bianca Tudor, Founder & CEO, Elite Business Women and a WBAF Senator, in a recent webinar Giving a Voice to all Women in the International Economic Environment, an initiative by Elite Business Women.
+We spoke to Alisa Harewood, Director of We-r-One Diversity Management Consultancy, Caroline Codsi, Founder & Chief Equality Officer of Women in Governance, Thana’a Al Khasawneh, Business, and Professional Executive Director and Gender Diversity and Women Inclusion Expert at Women Association, and our own Bianca Tudor, Founder & CEO of Elite Business Women and a WBAF Senator, in a recent webinar Giving a Voice to all Women in the International Economic Environment, an initiative by Elite Business Women.
 The panel was moderated by Andreea Groenendijk-Deveau, entrepreneur, award-winning communicator, and the Editor-in-Chief of Workplace Today.
 Andreea has partnered with Elite Business Women for this initiative.
 Creating a more inclusive workplace is not easy but it is an investment companies need to make.
 Find actionable insights on how to do this below:

-How do you get the decision-makers on board with being more inclusive, more diverse, more equal?
-How does this become truly a core part of the company?
+How do you get the decision-makers on board with being more inclusive, diverse, and equal?
+How does this truly become a core part of the company?

-Alisa Harewood: Having worked at relatively close proximity to C-suite executives though primarily male I won’t necessarily say they are all stale and pale, but it’s definitely the majority.
-You have to speak in terms that they understand and the first thing a CEO is going to ask you is how this is going to improve our return on investment that he’s going to be interested in.
-To begin with, that’s going to be the driver and so a lot of things that I do when I go into this discussion is if you could increase the diversity in your organization, the skill set that that is going to bring to your business is going to be vast.
+Alisa Harewood: Having worked in relatively close proximity to C-suite executives, though primarily male, I won’t necessarily say they are all stale and pale, but it’s definitely the majority.
+You have to speak in terms that they understand and the first thing a CEO is going to ask you is how this is going to improve our return on investments that he’s going to be interested in.
+To begin with, that’s going to be the driver and so a lot of things that I do when I go into this discussion.
+If you could increase the diversity in your organization, the skill set that will bring to your business is going to be vast.
 In order for you to innovate as an organization, you need to have a variety of people from a variety of different backgrounds.
-We live in an age when people of all shapes and sizes, not just women are demanding more from an organization, it is not just about the salary and benefits package that you can offer a young person coming into the workplace.
-We’re women of a wiser, more mature age group but there are young women coming up through the ranks that are not interested all the time on how much money is this going to make for me?
-How many shoes can I buy?
-How many stocks and shares can I invest in?
-They want to know how you are impacting, changing the world.
+We live in an age when people of all shapes and sizes, not just women, are demanding more from an organization, it is not just about the salary and benefits package that you can offer a young person coming into the workplace.
+We’re women of a wiser, more mature age group but there are young women coming up through the ranks that are not only interested in how much money this going to make for them; how many shoes they can buy; how many stocks and shares they can invest in.
+They want to know how the organisation they work for is impacting and changing the world.

-I believe it’s our responsibility as advocates, as pioneers to be able to champion the fact that return on investment only happened if you innovated as an organization.
-And if you want to innovate as an organization you’re going to need more than pale, male, stale that’s sat around this table – you’re going to need women, you’re going to need diversity, you’re going to need people who do come from disabled backgrounds because they’re going to be able to help you understand the technologies that you’re going to need the implement as an organization to be able to innovate even more.
-So, I always take it back to return on investment equals innovation.
+I believe it’s our responsibility as advocates and pioneers to be able to champion the fact that return on investment only happened if you innovated as an organization.
+And if you want to innovate as an organization you’re going to need more than pale, male, stale that’s sat around this table – you’re going to need women, you’re going to need diversity, you’re going to need people who do come from disabled backgrounds because they’re going to be able to help you understand the technologies that you’re going to need to implement as an organization to be able to innovate even more.
+So, I always take it back to; ‘return on investment equals innovation’.
 How do you properly integrate it?
-That’s a hard one because obviously all organizations are all shapes and sizes.
+That’s a hard one because obviously, all organizations are all shapes and sizes.
 I don’t think I’ve ever come across an organization that’s properly integrated it effectively and that’s really sad to say.
-How are you seen on the marketplace as a brand, are you seen as an innovator, are you seen as diverse, are you going to be able to attract the new generation that wants to come in and help you build and help you as the next generation from a succession planning perspective?
+How are you seen on the marketplace as a brand? are you seen as an innovator? are you seen as diverse? are you going to be able to attract the new generation that wants to come in and help you build, and help you as the next generation from a succession planning perspective?

 Caroline Codsi: I’ll begin by saying that diversity is a fact, but inclusion is a choice.
 Everybody wants to come across as having women at the heart of their strategy because this is what they know that their employees want to hear, they know that this is what their customers want to hear and this is how they want to position themselves.
 When they go at it from a marketing and public relations perspective, rather than a true, HR, human capital perspective it doesn’t always yield the best results.
 If the two are aligned and they’re really integrating the resources, with the message that they’re sending out to either their employees and externally to the market, then that’s fine.

-Thana’a Al Khasawneh: I would like to emphasize that it’s all about a decision and commitment by the senior level at the organization and I will emphasise the unconscious bias.
-People are impacted by the way they grow up and there is a lot of impact on the way they would communicate with their colleagues, with their peers, female colleagues and so on.
-And that would impact and so, my point is that we really need to involve more women in our conversations.
+Thana’a Al Khasawneh: I would like to emphasise that it’s all about a decision and commitment at the senior level of the organisation and I will emphasise the unconscious bias.
+People are impacted by the way they grow up and there is a lot of impact on the way they would communicate with their colleagues, with their peers, female colleagues, and so on.
+My point is that we really need to involve more women in our conversations.
 When you have a female on that board, the theme of that discussion will be totally different, because they will challenge the conversation, they will ensure that a new perspective is being presented.

 In Jordan, there are some champions among organisations in all sectors that are trying to make D&I possible, but again no one has got this 100% right.
 I still believe there is a lot of work that needs to be done on the cultural level.
 Only 22% of the corporate private sector have women on their boards, it’s usually one woman on the board in Jordan.
-Basically, we are lacking access to leadership and decision making and role models who are going to be empowering more females to come on board.
-But, in order to do that as well, there is another thing that I really wanted to say – as an organization you have to have a career path for the employees and for females specifically.
-They need to be goal-oriented, to have a dream that they will grow, there shouldn’t be a glass ceiling that, ok, that’s the limit to which females can reach.
-Reengineering your policies and procedures to be more gender-sensitive, to be more inclusive, to be more dedicated to supporting women, and having equal chances and choices for everybody in your organization.
+Basically, we are lacking access to leadership, decision-making, and role models who are going to be empowering more females to come on board.
+But, in order to do that as well, there is another thing that I really wanted to say – as an organisation you have to have a career path for the employees and for females specifically.
+They need to be goal-oriented, to have a dream that they will grow, there shouldn’t be a glass ceiling that says, “ok, that’s the limit to which females can reach”.
+There needs to be reengineering your policies and procedures to be more gender-sensitive, inclusive, more dedicated to supporting women, and giving equal chances and choices for everybody in your organization.
 It’s a decision a senior manager needs to take, they need to be trained, they cannot do it alone.
-They need some support and some kind of technical support on how to be done.
+They need technical as well as other support to work out how this can be done.